oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ### 4.3.1 Request Template

-Once a new work product is identified and a product name selected, the next step in the process is to request a template / starter document from OASIS.
+Once a new work product is identified and a product name and shorthand selected, the next step in the process is to request a template / starter document from OASIS.
 For a markdown-formatted product, a companion request is made for a GitHub repo in the TC's space (i.e., [oasis-TCs / openc2-...](https://github.com/oasis-tcs?utf8=✓&q=openc2&type=&language=)).

-> NOTE: OASIS changed their document formats in late 2020; an
-> overview of the new structure for a specification is provided
-> for reference in [Document Template
-> 2020](./Document-Template-2020.md).
-The starter document
-> provided by OASIS contains much more complete guidance than the
-> overview.

 While it might seem reasonable to launch a new work product by cloning an existing TC product, following the OASIS process has